sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 The following applies:

+- We need a Counter on both the Route and the Mapping.
 - The idea is to treat private endpoints as customer addresses (CA).
 - We are only evaluating private links mappings not using explicit routes.
 - Private endpoints mappings take precedence over everything.